platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 You need to upgrade your subscription to a production plan.

 {{< note >}}

-You are able to add a domain to your production environment.
+You can add a domain to your production environment.
-However, the domain used for non-production environments will always be generated and can't be customized, even if your project is on a Production plan.
+The domain used for non-production environments is always generated and can't be customized, even if your project is on a Production plan.

 {{< /note >}}

 In the [Console](https://console.platform.sh), click the **More** button for your project and select **Edit plan**.